apache/drill/_docs/query-data/query-a-file-system/030-querying-plain-text-files.md

          5 rows selected (1.175 seconds)

 The Drill default storage plugins support common file formats.
 If you need support for some other file format, such as GZ, create a custom storage plugin.
-You can also create a storage plugin to simplify querying file having long path names.
+You can also create a storage plugin to simplify querying files having long path names.
 A workspace name replaces the long path name.

 ## Create a Storage Plugin